Let’s bring safety,

 • Tackle the affordability crisis, especially housing, which is crushing all but the richest New Yorkers.

-• Cut crime 50% in my first term by investing in the communities in which most crime occurs
+• Cut crime 50% by investing in the communities in which most crime occurs, hiring 5,000 more police officers, and making crime illegal again.

-• End street homelessness.
+• End street homelessness by forbidding it – and expanding and improving our shelter system.
 It’s not normal and it’s not acceptable that more than 4,000 people are sleeping on the streets every night.
 They are suffering and it’s incredibly dangerous for them – and for all of us.

 • Fix our public schools.